grmsan/EQ_Server/game_design/infinite_progression/OVERVIEW.md

 Find Blade of Tactics (better base: 14 damage vs 4) Fuse Short Sword +100 into Blade of Tactics
 → Result: Blade of Tactics +100 (14 base damage + 2,000 scaled = 2,014 damage!)

+## Game Design Guidelines
+These rules ensure progression is meaningful and fun:
+- **Make power clearly visible:** Do not hide progression in -percent modifiers.
+Players should feel increases in damage and survivability.
+- **Pacing matters:** Avoid runaway growth.
+Use `AttributeCurve` and `WeaponCurves` to ensure players reach small, frequent improvements early and larger, rarer upgrades mid-late game.
+- **Keep fusion consequential:** Fusion should be a designed choice that costs resources, but also unlocks meaningful upgrades.
+Reward players for making the choice.
+- **Analytics-driven tuning:** Add simple logging (e.g., `fusion_log`, `drop_level_log`) to measure the average item level by player level and adjust curves over time.
+- **Non-linear power delivery:** Introduce milestone effects (heroics, regen, haste at key levels) to create 'moments of power' while still retaining long-term scaling.
 ```

 ## Technical Implementation